Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 Sizes and Right-Sizing

-Corrugated boxes are measured by interior dimensions (length × width × depth) so the product fits without crushing.
-Carriers bill by dimensional weight, so a box right-sized to the product ships cheaper and needs less void fill.
-These are common starting footprints, all customizable:
+Corrugated boxes are measured by interior size (length × width × depth) so the product fits without crushing.
+Carriers bill by box size as well as weight.
+So a box right-sized to the product ships cheaper and needs less void fill.
+These are common starting sizes, all made to order:

 UseInterior (L × W × D)Typical Board